nghianguyentek/english/vocabulary/c/challenge-v.md

 - to challenge somebody to something
 - to challenge somebody to do something

-## to enter into a competition against somebody to achieve something or take something from them (đương đầu; đối đầu)
+## to enter into a competition against somebody to achieve something or take something from them

+đương đầu; đối đầu

 - to challenge unfair things

-## to test somebody's ability and skills, especially in an interesting way (thử thách)
+## to test somebody's ability and skills, especially in an interesting way

+thử, thử thách

-## to order somebody to stop and say who they are or what they are doing (tra hỏi)
+## to order somebody to stop and say who they are or what they are doing

+tra hỏi